📈 Announcing ArkType 2.1 📈

 Enumerated

-type.enumerated defines a type based on a list of allowed values.
+type.enumerated defines a Type based on a list of allowed values.
 It is semantically equivalent to type.unit if provided a single value.

 const = Symbol()